jd25/weather-sim/README.md

 `sbt "run output.txt"`

-A sample.txt is already provided in this repository.
+A convenience and comparison, `sample.txt` is already provided in this repository.

-To run unit test in Scala:
+To run unit tests in Scala:

 `sbt test`